xuankimtran/docs-1/pages/katalon-analytics/docs/git-test-project.md

 description:
 ---

 You can create a Git Repository in Katalon TestOps.
-By doing so, you can store your Projects in Git and execute them in Katalon TestOps.
-You do not have to upload your Projects manually to Test Projects.
+By doing so, you can store your Projects in Git and execute them in Katalon TestOps without having to upload them manually to Test Projects.

 ## Create Git Script Repository